ermingpei/risc/README.md

 # RISC

-RISC stands for Research Interactive Services and Collaboration, a Kubernetes based platorm based on an Openstack cloud (e.g. Arbutus), on top of which multiple applications can be run and maintained with enjoying the flexibility, resilliance, and fault tolerance.
-RISC also features SSO (by connecting with Alliance-IdP), auto-mapping of different services, and potentially auto-scaling of the underlying cluster.
+RISC stands for Research Interactive Services and Collaboration, a Kubernetes based platorm based on an Openstack cloud, on top of which multiple applications can be run and maintained with enjoying the flexibility, resilliance, and fault tolerance.
+RISC also features SSO (by connecting with a privte IdP or public ones such as Google/Github Auth), auto-mapping of different services, and potentially auto-scaling of the underlying cluster.

 The aim of RISC project is to provide the convenience of using different research-oriented applications for researchers, as well as of the rapid deployment of the backend infrastructure for system admins.